JavkhlanEnkhbold/EggTimer-App/README.md

 This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at www.appbrewery.co

+##Installing

+In order to use this app, download the repo and use Xcode to install it on your device.